Accessibility isn’t just for websites anymore. The forthcoming new regulations will apply to all Federal information.

 Anyone who creates a document — writers, editors, desktop publishers, and web developers — will need to understand Section 508's requirements.
 Nearly every federal document will be covered by the expanded standards.

 Do you work for state and local government agencies, nonprofits, or educational institutions?
-It's expected that most state and local government agencies will adopt the federal standards, and most nonprofit organizations and educational institutions will follow suit, also.
+Many state and local government agencies as well as educational systems have already adopted the federal standards.
+The remaining state agencies will follow suit soon.

-In 2011, the U.S. federal government’s accessibility watchdog, the U.S. Access Board [ www.access-board.gov ], is expected to update its standards and guidelines for accessibility of all electronic information, expanding the current coverage from mainly website content to just about everything any government agency produces or purchases.
+In late 2013, the U.S. federal government’s accessibility watchdog, the U.S. Access Board [www.access-board.gov], is expected to update its standards and guidelines for accessibility of all electronic information, expanding the current coverage from mainly website content to just about everything any government agency produces or purchases.

 Forthcoming requirements will cover all electronic information, not just websites and videos.
-The Information and Communication Technology (ICT) Standards and Guidelines ver.
-2.0 will cover nearly all electronic content (E103.3), including
+The Information and Communication Technology (ICT) Standards and Guidelines rev. 2.0 will cover nearly all electronic content (E103.3), including

 These are just some of the ICT (information and communication technology) requirements that will affect how you produce your everyday documents.